-Ukraine reconstruction costs cross half-trillion-dollar mark: Report
+Ukraine reconstruction costs cross half-trillion-dollar mark: Study

 The $524bn estimate marks growing needs provoked by Russia’s bombardment of Ukrainian cities and infrastructure as the war moves into a fourth year.

-The estimated cost of reconstructing Ukraine has risen to more than half a trillion US dollars, according to a new report.
+The estimated cost of reconstructing Ukraine three years after Russia’s full-scale invasion has risen to more than half a trillion US dollars, according to a new report.

-The cost of rebuilding the country and reviving its economy has risen to $524bn currently, predicted a study by the World Bank, United Nations, European Commission (EC) and Ukrainian government that was released on Tuesday.
+The cost of rebuilding the country and reviving its economy stands at $524bn currently, predicted a study by the World Bank, United Nations, European Commission (EC) and Ukrainian government that was released on Tuesday.
 The total is nearly three times Ukraine’s expected 2024 economic output.

 Recommended Storieslist of 3 items